How New Delhi’s garbage mountains become heat bombs for waste pickers

 As a result, they have no stable income and their work is hazardous, particularly in the summer months.

 According to a study published in the scientific journal Nature, the temperature at these landfill sites varies based on the size of the dump.
-The temperature from dumps exceeding 50 metres in height generally lies between 60 and 70C (158F) in the summer.
-This “heat island effect” is caused by the decomposition of organic waste, which not only generates heat but also releases hazardous gases.
+The temperature from dumps exceeding 50 metres (164 feet) in height generally lies between 60 and 70C (158F) in the summer.
+This “heat-island effect” is caused by the decomposition of organic waste, which not only generates heat but also releases hazardous gases.

 “These landfills are gas chambers in the making,” says Anant Bhan, a public health researcher who has specialised in global health, health policy and bioethics for 20 years.
 “Waste pickers work in extreme heat, surrounded by toxic gases.
 This leads to long-term health complications,” he explains.